oliversalzburg/plantdb/packages/documentation/en-US/docs/reference/libplantdb/README.md

 ## Philosophy notes

-1. "User-supplied" means CSV export from a PlantDB spreadsheet.
+1. "User-supplied" means CSV data from a PlantDB spreadsheet.

     This is the **only** kind of data up for interpretation.
 As users introduce PlantDB data into a PlantDB application, augmenting that data is fundamental.
 Reducing friction is key.